Frequently asked questions

 A Level 4 application under the Regulations applies to activities that meet certain conditions where clearing native vegetation is permitted (they are exempt from the Act).
 These activities include:

-- major developments and projects (Section 48 Development Act 1993)
+- major developments and projects (Planning, Development and Infrastructure Act 2016)

 - mining, petroleum and exploration activities